Accelerated Emergency Program

 FAQ

-To enrol in the full program and work towards your Foundation Certificate in Emergency & Critical Care you must be a graduated Veterinary Surgeon.
+To enrol in the full program and work towards your Certificate in Emergency & Critical Care you must be a graduated Veterinary Surgeon.
 It is the responsibility of the delegate to ensure you meet the program entry criteria.

 Please call our team on (07) 3244 1650 or email [email protected] if you are unsure, and we can help assess your suitability for the program.